maekitalo/cxxtools/doc/logging-howto.markdown

 Each log statement has a level.
 The levels are in descending severity _fatal_, _error_, _warn_, _info_ and _debug_.
 Additionally there is a special level _trace_, which is even below _debug_ and works a little different.

+Starting with cxxtools 2.3 we have additional levels _fine_, _finer_ and _finest_, where debug output can be controlled more granular.
+While _fine_ is actually the same as _debug_.

 But lets look first, how we can produce log output.

 Lets say we want to output the number of wheels of our car as a debug information.
 And the number of wheels are held in a variable